dsdanielpark/Gemini-API/README.md

 1. Visit https://gemini.google.com/
 2. F12 for console
 3. Session: Application → Cookies → Copy the value of `__Secure-1PSIDTS`, `__Secure-1PSIDCC`, `__Secure-1PSID`, `NID` cookie.
-    - Depending on the region and Google account status, *multiple cookies may be required*.
+Depending on the region and Google account status, *multiple cookies may be required*.
-    - You must appropriately set the `cookies_dict` parameter to `Gemini` class.
-    - Cookie values can be changed frequently, thus it is recommended to automatically update them through the [browser_cookie3](https://github.com/borisbabic/browser_cookie3) package.
-(This feature is still under investigation for better methods.)

 <br>

 ## Usage
-After Bard's update to Gemini, multiple cookies, often updated, are needed based on region or Google account.
+After changed Bard to Gemini, multiple cookies, *often updated*, are needed based on region or Google account.
 Thus, automatic cookie renewal logic is crucial.
 ### Innitiallization
+You must appropriately set the `cookies_dict` parameter to `Gemini` class.
 ```python
 from gemini import Gemini